Skip to content

 You can also use cost allocation tags to track and manage your snapshot costs.

 Note: You don't incur charges for snapshots that another AWS account owns and shares with your account.
-You receive charges only when you copy the shared snapshot to your account.
-You also receive charges for EBS volumes that you create from the shared snapshot.
+You incur charges only when you copy the shared snapshot to your account.
+You also incur charges for Amazon EBS volumes that you create from the shared snapshot.

 Related information